 |Palm Beach County||Florida||186,605|

 A sound research question is one of the most important characteristics of good research.
+In fact, formulating one is embedded in the curricula of research-heavy programs like engineering and physics degrees and careers.
 In 2010, Farrugia et al. proposed that developing a research question is the most important step in doing a research project.

 A good research question details exactly what a researcher wants to learn and defines a study’s scope.
 By formulating a good research question, researchers can ensure that they stay on track during the course of their study.
 In most cases, the research question influences the rest of the steps a researcher takes during his or her study as well.